by Silke Stein

 Yet, Erica Martin, part of the feathered neighbourhood menace, (christened by Glenn in a feminized twist of the local mental health facility’s name) now hopped onto the chimney vent’s round metal cap in defiance of the heat, her beak wide open while she baked.

-When had seagulls start to abhor trees as resting places?
-In our area, they perched on utility poles and streetlights, on high-rises and tower cranes.
+When had seagulls start to abhor trees and rocks as resting places?
+In our area, they perched on utility poles and streetlights, on high-rises, and tower cranes.
 We never spotted them in the branches of the tall redwoods and pines in the small nearby park.
-Erica was ever-present on the chimneys we saw from our windows.
+Erica was ever-present on the chimneys and roofs we saw from our windows.
 I peered at her, wondering when she would catch fire and be transformed into a roast, with some of her white dress still sticking to her ankles like paper frill booties.

 Yet, she was unimpressed by my musings, and presently lowered herself onto the stainless steel to incinerate her underside.
 You wouldn’t expect any sane, self-respecting seagull to act this way; a bird capable of soaring in the winds blowing over from the snow-covered Olympic Mountains; a bird whose feet could paddle in the bone-chilling waves of the Pacific for hours on end.
 Maybe Erica was a recent mutation?
 The puzzling fusion of Mr. Freeze and a thermophile.